About This Chapter

 11. Darwin's Theory of Natural Selection: Overview

-In this lesson, you will be introduced to Charles Darwin and his theory of natural selection.
-You will also learn a bit about how his ideas impacted science, popular understandings of human origins, and those who, to this day, rail furiously against the very idea of evolution.
+In this lesson, you'll be introduced to Charles Darwin and his theory of natural selection.
+You'll also learn a bit about how his ideas impacted science, popular understandings of human origins, and the debate his theories have sparked.

 12. Disruptive Selection: Example, Definition & Graph